 We are yet to find really effective ways to stop bleeding in the brain during a haemorrhagic stroke.
 However, our continued support for research is taking us steps closer to finding out what could work.

-Dr Werring said, “Funding from the Stroke Association has allowed me to train as a research-active stroke neurologist, and to develop my own stroke research projects as a more senior researcher.”
+Professor Werring said, 'Funding from the Stroke Association has allowed me to train as a research-active stroke neurologist, and to develop my own stroke research projects as a more senior researcher.'

 To find new treatments, we need to better understand what goes wrong in the brain during a stroke and test how new treatments might work.
 We funded Dr Paul Kasher and his team at the University of Manchester who are leading research, using models of stroke in zebrafish so we can test new treatments.